395t/review-assignments/_summaries/dong2021attention_2.md

 score: 6
 ---

+## Core Problem

 Without skip connections or mutli-layer perceptrons, the output of self attention networks converges doubly exponentially to a rank 1 matrix.

+Rank collapse indicates that the direction of the output vector has become independent of the actual input.

+## Paper Contributions

 Skip connections play a key role in mitigating rank collapse.